manan1999/Data-Analysis/README.md

-# Supervised-learning Task-1 GRIP MAY'21
+# EDA Task-3 GRIP MAY'21

-Predict the percentage of a student based on the no. of study hours.
+Perform EDA on a given dataset of a business.
+Also find the weak areas of the business where work should be done to make more profit.